3c0tr/CharacterFlow/README.md

 - **Creating Animations with Shader Nodes**

-  You can add shader nodes to the text template and its child objects to create animation effects.
+  You can add shader nodes to the character template and its child objects to create animation effects.
 When the plugin generates character objects, it will attach all additional property data as custom attributes to the character objects.

   For API interface details, refer to the [Property Data Interface] above.
 To access these in shader nodes, follow these steps: